mapr-emea/mapr-clustercheck/modules/ecosystem-healthcheck/README.md

 * Global parameters
     - username & password
-        + Used in most PAM/Plain authentication, credential file will be used and will be purged after each test, so that password will not be exposed in bash history
+        + Used in most PAM/Plain authentication, credential files will be created locally, sent to remote hosts, and will be purged (locally/remotely) after each test, so that password will not be exposed
     - MapR user ticketfile
         + The default value is /opt/mapr/conf/mapruserticket
     - SSL certificate file